oncarrot/wordpress-code-test/README.md

 ### Task #2 Plugin Development

-Make a plugin that adds a x to each blog post. @Joseph can you make this better?
+Make a wordpress plugin the connects to (X) api.
+Pull the api data into wordpress and make 10 blog posts.
+Please keep your work under 2 hours.

 ### Task #3 Gutenberg Development